HQarroum/aws-iot-certificate-generator/README.md

   <img src="assets/certificate.png" />
 </p>

-The AWS IoT platform adds a device certificate signed by a registered custom Root CA in the status.pendingActivation state when the device connects for the first time.
-The platform also invokes the lambda function associated with the Just-In-Time-Registration stack to indicate that a new device has been connected.
-The lambda function will then provision the device registry with a thing, associate it with a policy and if the device is a Greengrass device, will also create a new Greengrass Group before activating the certificate.
+The AWS IoT platform automatically adds a device certificate signed by a registered custom CA in the `status.pendingActivation` state when the device connects for the first time.
+You will have to activate the certificate and attach to it a policy allowing the bash script to publish a message on the `${thing-name}/telemetry` topic.

-> This means that in a Just-In-Time-Registration context, the device should retry the MQTT connection to the AWS IoT platform until it succeeds using an exponential backoff mechanism.
-When the certificate is activated by the Just-In-Time-Registration lambda function, the state of the certificate will change to Active.

 ## 👀 See Also